scottmckendry/akahu-actual/README.md

 ## 🛠️ Configuration

-Create an `.env` file in the with the following settings:
+Create an `.env` file with the following settings:

 ```bash
 # Akahu API Credentials